john-ml/constant-time-code/README.md

 Constant-time verification is implemented using a cross product construction from Almeida et. al.<sup>[1](#references)</sup>.
 Let `P` represent a fully macro-expanded program, complete with a counter variable to track execution time.
-The cross-product construction reduces the problem of checking that `P` runs in constant-time with respect to private variables to verification of a product program `Q`, which simulates the execution of two copies of `P`.
+The cross-product construction reduces the problem of checking that the original program runs in constant-time with respect to private variables to verification of a product program `Q`, which simulates the execution of two copies of `P`.
 The structure of `Q` is as follows for the product construction implemented in this repository (where `P'` is a copy of the original program `P` with all variables renamed to avoid conflicts, and `c`, `c'` are the counter variables of `P` and `P'` respectively):
 ```
 for each non-private variable v in P corresponding to v' in P', (assume (= v v'))
 P